UK will statistics are an important part of understanding why having a will is SO important.

 If you die without a valid will, this is known as dying intestate.

-It means that their estate will be shared out according to intestacy rules, which means that only married or civil partners or specific close relatives can inherit assets.
+It means that the estate will be shared out according to intestacy rules, which means that only married or civil partners or specific close relatives can inherit assets.

 Intestacy rules apply BOTH if there is not a will AND if there is a will that isn’t valid.